Introduction

 Where is Grand Canyon National Park?

-Grand Canyon National Park is located in northern Arizona, USA, in the southwestern part of the country.
+Grand Canyon National Park is located in northern Arizona, in the southwestern United States.
+It is far from big cities, which helps keep the area natural and quiet.

-- Las Vegas – about 4.5 hours (popular road trip route)
+- Las Vegas – about 4.5 hours away

 - Open all year